openmopac/mopac/README.md

 ## Installation

-Self-contained installers for Linux, Mac, and Windows are available on GitHub for each release, which are constructed using the [Qt Installer Framework](https://doc.qt.io/qtinstallerframework/).
+Self-contained graphical installers for Linux, Mac, and Windows are available on GitHub for each release, which are constructed using the [Qt Installer Framework](https://doc.qt.io/qtinstallerframework/).

 While the installers are meant to be run from a desktop environment by default, they can also be run from a command line without user input.